Inikta/GEM/README.md

 # GEM
-GEM is a study platform for geologists and geophysicist.
+GEM is a study platform for geologists and geophysicists.